imeos/metanetpaper/README.md

 # DFKI META-NET whitepaper
 LaTeX class and files to typeset (bilingual) papers of the META-NET project in a one- or twocolumn layout in all languages of the project.

 ([www.meta-net.eu](http://www.meta-net.eu/))

+## Installation
+1. Clone this project locally

+	git clone git@github.com:imeos/metanetpaper.git

+2. Make sure you have the necessary packages and fonts installed (see `metanetpaper.cls`)
+3. Happy TeXing

+If you have no write access: Of course you can also fork this project and issue pull requests.

 ## Class options